RULES & REGULATIONS

 Should a student be terminated or canceled for any reason, all refunds will be made according to the following refund schedule:

-1. Cancellation must be made in writing.
+- Cancellation must be made in writing.

-2. All monies will be refunded if the applicant is not accepted by the Institute or if the student cancels within three (3) business days after signing the Enrollment Agreement and making an initial deposit.
+- All monies will be refunded if the applicant is not accepted by the Institute or if the student cancels within three (3) business days after signing the Enrollment Agreement and making an initial deposit.

-3. Cancellation after the third (3rd) business day, but before the first class will result in a refund of all monies paid with the exception of the registration fee.
+- Cancellation after the third (3rd) business day, but before the first class will result in a refund of all monies paid with the exception of the registration fee.

-4. Cancellation or withdrawal after attendance has begun, but prior to 40% completion of the course, will result in a Pro Rata refund of tuition based on the number of Clock Hours completed of the total published program Clock Hours required.
+- Cancellation or withdrawal after attendance has begun, but prior to 40% completion of the course, will result in a Pro Rata refund of tuition based on the number of Clock Hours completed of the total published program Clock Hours required.

-5. Cancellation after completing 40% of the course will result in no refund.
+- Cancellation after completing 40% of the course will result in no refund.

-6. The termination date for refund computation purposes is the last date of actual attendance by the student unless earlier written notice is received.
+date of actual attendance by the student unless earlier written

-7. An applicant who signs up, does not start school, and fails to cancel within three (3) business days will receive a refund less the registration fee.
+Refunds will be made within 30 days of termination or receipt of cancellation notice. - An applicant who signs up, does not start school, and fails to cancel within three (3) business days will receive a refund less the registration fee.

 ADMISSIONS Admission is open to any qualified applicant.
 No qualified person may be excluded from enrollment in Stewart's International School for Jewelers, Inc based on age, race, gender, disability, or national origin.